-However, we show that even this seemingly stronger model does not help in computing transparent polynomials.
+We, however, show that even this seemingly stronger model does not help in computing transparent polynomials.

 Theorem 3.10.
-Any monotone algebraic circuit with summation and production gates that computes a transparent polynomial f, has size at least |supp(f)| / 4.
+Any monotone algebraic circuit with summation and production gates that computes a transparent polynomial f, has size at least $|\sup (f)|/4$.

 This shows that transparent polynomials with large support are hard even for this model.
+A proof can be found in Section 6.

 Recall that one way to refute the τ -conjecture for Newton polygons is to show a transparent polynomial in (non-monotone) VP.
 Theorem 3.10 shows that any transparent polynomial from VP that refutes the conjecture would also witness a separation between VP and a class potentially much bigger than mVNP4.
 Even though stark separations between monotone and non-monotone models are not unheard of [HY13, CDM21], such a result would also be quite interesting and would further highlight the power of subtractions.

-Monotone circuits with projection gates Finally, adapting the definition of VPSPACE due to Poizat (Definition 2.4) [Poi08], we define monotone circuits with projection gates.
+3.4 Monotone circuits with projection gates

+Finally, adapting the definition of VPSPACE due to Poizat (Definition 2.8) [Poi08], we define monotone circuits with projection gates.